Chapter Twenty-Eight - Second Chances

 "Send you here?"
 Sam asked confused.
 "He didn't send you here, he sent us."

 "This isn't about you, Sam.
 I'm the one who screwed up, all right.
 It's my fault.
 There's no telling how many kids have gotten hurt because of me."
 Dean finally admitted to his brother with a pained look on his face.

-She reached out and grabbed his hand, giving it a squeeze, letting him know she was there for him and hoped to give him strength.
-He glanced over at her, glad she was by his side, then he looked over at Sam as he finally told him what happened all those years ago when he went against John's orders and almost got Sam killed.
+Mackenzie reached out to grab Dean's hand, giving it a squeeze to let him know she was there for him- giving him strength and letting him know he wasn't alone.
+He glanced over at her, glad she was by his side, then looked over at Sam as he finally told him what happened all those years ago.
+He explained how he went against John's orders and almost got him killed.

-When Dean was done with his story, Sam looked down at the floor, he honestly didn't remember any of that.
-He was just a kid so it's not surprising, but Dean was just a kid too, which is what he told his brother as he raised his head to look at him.
+When the story was finished, Sam looked down at the floor in thought, he honestly didn't remember any of that.
+He was just a kid so it's not that surprising, but Dean was just a kid too- which is what he told his brother as he raised his head to look at him.

 "Don't.
 Don't.
 Dad knew this was unfinished business for me.
 He sent me here to finish it."
-Dean said back.
+Dean argued.

 "She's right."
 Sam agreed.
 "But I'm still not sure about using Michael."